fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 8: سُورَةُ الأَنفَالِ (Al-Anfaal) - 1**
+**Surah 7: سُورَةُ الأَعۡرَافِ (Al-A'raaf) - 138**

-HEY WILL ASK thee about the spoils of war.
-Say: "All spoils of war belong to God and the Apostle."
-Remain, then, conscious of God, and keep alive the bonds of brotherhood among yourselves, and pay heed unto God and His Apostle, if you are [truly] believers!
+AND WE BROUGHT the children of Israel across the sea; and thereupon they came upon people who were devoted to the worship of some idols of theirs.
+Said [the children of Israel]: "O Moses, set up for us a god even as they have gods!"
+He replied: "Verily, you are people without any awareness [of right and wrong]!
  <!--END_SECTION:quran-->